 Sec.
 7. (a) "Biosolid" means solid, semisolid, or liquid residue generated during the treatment of domestic sewage in a treatment works.
-Examples of biosolid include the following:
+Examples of biosolid include, but are not limited to, the following:

 (1) Scum or solids removed in primary, secondary, or advanced wastewater treatment processes.